 ‘What that did is it gave me a good break, mentally, physically, emotionally, exactly what I needed.’

-Tony Ferguson’s Fitness Routine
+Tony Ferguson’s Workout Routine

 Ferguson works out every day, but one thing he isn’t into is traditional sparring.
 He does do some classic training, such as jumping rope and using a foam roller for stretching.